How credit cards work

 You have a set period of time during which no interest is charged, usually between 20 and 55 days.
 This is called the interest free period.
 After that, if you do not pay the full balance on time interest may be added to the account.

 Some cards offer a special deal where you are not charged interest even if you do not pay the balance off in full.
 The credit agreement tells you what rate of interest is being charged and when it will be added to your account.

 The credit card provider will send you a statement each month.
-The statement shows you the following:
+The statement shows:

 - details of each amount spent on your card since your last statement

 - details of interest and other charges added to the account

 - the date you must make your payment

 - how and where you can make payments

 - how to contact your credit card provider